deanlandolt/bytewise/README.md

 ### Emulating other systems

 Clients that wish to employ a subset of the full range of possible types above can preprocess values to coerce them into the desired simpler forms before serializing.
-For instance, if you were to build couchdb-style indexing you could round-trip values through a `JSON` encode cycle (to get just the subset of types supported by couchdb) before passing to `encode`, resulting in a collation that is identical to couchdb.
-Emulating indexeddb's collation would require preprocessing away `Buffer` data and `undefined` values.
+For instance, if you were to build CouchDB-style indexing you could round-trip values through a `JSON` encode cycle (to get just the subset of types supported by CouchDB) before passing to `encode`, resulting in a collation that is identical to CouchDB.
+Emulating IndexedDB's collation would require preprocessing away `Buffer` data and `undefined` values.
 (TODO what else?
 Does it normalize `-0` values to `0`?)

 ### Embedding in the browser

 While this particular serialization is only useful for binary indexing, the collation defined can easily be extended to embed inside indexeddb.
 At the top level all values would be arrays with the type tag as the first value.
 Any binary data would have be transcoded to a string in a manner that preserves sort order.
-Otherwise we can lean on indexeddb's default sort behavior as much as possible.
+Otherwise we can lean on IndexedDB's default sort behavior as much as possible.

 ## Future

 ### Generic collections

 The ordering chosen for some of the types is somewhat arbitrary.
-It is intentionally structured to support those sorts defined by couchdb and indexeddb but there might be more logical placements, specifically for BUFFER, SET, and FUNCTION, which aren't defined in either.
+It is intentionally structured to support those sorts defined by CouchDB and IndexedDB but there might be more logical placements, specifically for BUFFER, SET, and FUNCTION, which aren't defined in either.
 It may be beneficial to fully characterize the distinctions between collections that affect collation.

 One possible breakdown for collection types: